tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. the value of the configuration identifier;
 1. the value of the outer SNI;
-1. use of the "pre_shared_key" extension in the ClientHelloOuter, which is permitted in GREASE ECH but not real ECH; [[TODO: Based on discussion in
+1. use of the "pre_shared_key" extension in the ClientHelloOuter, which is permitted in GREASE ECH but not real ECH; [[TODO: Remove this differentiator if issue #384 is resolved by a spec change.]]
-   #354, we intend to mitigate this differentiator.]]
 1. the TLS version negotiated, which may depend on ECH acceptance;
 1. client authentication, which may depend on ECH acceptance; and
 1. HRR issuance, which may depend on ECH acceptance.